billhennessy/hennessysview2020/content/posts/science-is-wrong-two-thirds-of-the-time.md

 > Any scientific study published in the past 10 years is probably false.

+Just as we teach people to assume every gun is loaded with a round in the chamber, I encourage people to treat every scientific "fact" as false.
+It's the safe and responsible way to view science, given scientists themselves believe 70 percent of scientific "facts" are invalid.

-Lay people can't possible know which scientific "facts" have replicated and which have not.
+Lay people can't possibly know which scientific "facts" have replicated and which have not.
 Therefore, we need to use simple thumb-rules to decide what to believe.
 And, since the vast majority of scientific "facts" are false, we must, at first, reject them all and believe only those we, ourselves, can verify have been replicated by a neutral third party.

 Since very few of us have the time or the research skills to independently verify that every "scientific fact" replicates, and because we know most "scientific facts" are false, practically speaking there is no such thing as science.